keanecjy/keanecjy/README.md

 ## I'm a Computer Science undergraduate in NUS!

 - 👯  I enjoy working with Java, Spring, and React
-- 🔭 I’m currently working on learning new technologies in the Web Development space
+- 🔭  I’m currently learning new technologies in the Web Development space

 ## Languages & Technologies